wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic-tuning.rst

 Mitigate Log4j2 vulnerability
 -----------------------------

-Although Wazuh is not affected by the Apache Log4j2 Remote Code Execution vulnerability (CVE-2021-44228), we still recommend to apply a workaround.
+Although Wazuh is not affected by the Apache Log4j2 Remote Code Execution vulnerability (CVE-2021-44228), we still recommend applying a workaround.

 To mitigate the Log4Shell vulnerability, take the following steps on each one of the Elasticsearch nodes.